SolarCS/feathers-hook-breaker/README.md

 Opossum is built with event-based functionality, and allows event listener functions to be added to the breaker.
 To do this, add a key-value pair to the options passed to the breaker in the following format:
   - key: prepend one of Opossum's emitted events with the keyword `on`, in camelCase style (`onSuccess`, `onReject`, `onClose`)
   - value: define the function to be executed when the event is emitted

-At this time, only the events outlined in the [Opossum Docs](https://github.com/nodeshift/opossum#events) are emitted.

 ```javascript
 const breakerOptions = {